VSDSquadron/VSDSquadron_KiCAD/README.md

-# VSDSquadron_FM_KiCad
+# VSDSquadron KiCad

-This is a KiCad library for creating a shield for the VSDSquadron FM module.
+This is a KiCad library for creating a shield for the VSDSquadron Boards.

 ## How to Use